-The Leopold String Trio disbanded in 2012 after twenty-one years, having been BBC New Generation Artists, ECHO ‘Rising Stars’ and winning awards from the Royal Philharmonic Society and Borletti-Buitoni Trust.
+The Leopold String Trio’s career stretched from 1991 to 2012, achieving a string of prestigious awards: they were BBC New Generation Artists and ECHO ‘Rising Stars’, they won the Award for Chamber Music from the Royal Philharmonic Society and were recipients of a Borletti-Buitoni Trust Award.
 They frequently performed and recorded with eminent pianists such as Paul Lewis, Marc-Andre Hamelin and Christian Zacharius.
 The trio’s career culminated in a performance of Tippett’s Triple Concerto at the Barbican Centre with the BBC Symphony Orchestra, live on Radio 3.

 Kate plays a Carlo-Guiseppe Testore cello of 1711.
 The purchase of this instrument was made possible through the Kate Gould Cello Trust, put together and managed by the Stradivari Trust.